 Santa Rosa Hospital with 132 beds is the only hospital in town, but it is accredited by the Joint Commission and has won several national quality awards.
 A cardiology unit, 24/7 emergency care, an ICU and diabetes care are a few of its services.
 Medicare patients are accepted.
 Guadalupe Regional Medical Center, eight miles away in Seguin, is also accredited.
 More medical facilities can be found in San Antonio (population 2 million), about half an hour to the south, and in Austin (population 750,000), roughly half an hour to the north.
 For military retirees, San Antonio also has a VA hospital.

 South central Texas is hot and humid in the summer and mild and damp in the winter.
 Summer temperatures reach into the 90s (and sometimes 100s), and winter temperatures are in the 30s, 40s and 50s.
 On average, the area receives 32 inches of rain per year, much of it in May and October, but practically no snow.
 On the comfort index, a combination of temperature and humidity, New Braunfels ranks below the national average.
 The sun shines 226 days of the year.
-The air quality is slightly below the national average, but the water quality is excellent.
+The air quality is meets the national average.

-New Braunfels has a few drawbacks.
-Its blossoming population has both citizens and city leaders seeking ways to manage the rapid growth.
+New Braunfel's citizens really do seem to love their city, and they exude a lot of Texas hospitality.
+Newcomers say they feel welcomed.
+Yet there are a few drawbacks to retirement here.
+The blossoming population has city leaders seeking ways to manage the rapid growth.
 There is no public transportation.
 Summer tourists clog the roads.
 The tornado risk is 65% higher than the national average.
 The city has experienced flooding in the past, but the Dry Comal Creek Flood Retarding Structure (a dam) was completed in 2013 and is designed to protect the city from future flooding.
-The air qulaity is below the national average, in part because of a cement plant on the outskirts of town.

 Despite the downsides, New Braunfels charms with its welcoming spirit and easygoing way of life.
 With its proximity to San Antonio's big city amenities, the best of both small city living and big city living can be had here.
 As they say locally, in New Braunfels, ist das leben schoen (in New Braunfels, the living is good)!